cquzhangtao/Agent-Based-Simulation-Manufacturing/README.md

 # Introduction
-This project builds a agent-based simulator for materail flows on shop floor.
+This project builds an agent-based simulator for material flows on the shop floor.